yard

 Vegetable beds fed with compost each season often give bigger yields.
 Tomato plants set more clusters.
 Pepper plants keep producing later into summer.
 Root crops like carrots pull easier and have fewer forked roots when soil is loose and rich.

 Compost also helps flowering plants hold blooms longer.
-Border favorites like hydrangea shrubs, coneflower clumps, and shasta daisies show stronger color and less flop when their root zone improves.
+Border favorites like hydrangea shrubs often show stronger color and less flop once the root zone improves.
+Coneflower clumps and shasta daisies usually follow the same pattern.

 Well fed soil can reduce some disease pressure.
 Plants stressed by poor drainage or compacted roots invite issues, from powdery mildew on rose canes to yellowing foliage on houseplants.
 Compost supports steadier moisture and air, which lowers stress.